 Mike has over 20 years of experience, and is a FileMaker certified developer and an AWS Certified Solutions Architect.
 In addition to his work, Mike also enjoys pursuing his art, freelance writing, traveling, and spending time with his family.

 After graduating from UCLA with a degree in Cognitive Science, Makah started working at Soliant Consulting, where she received a solid foundation in FileMaker basics and best practices.
-She could not be happier with how her career has grown there: 10 years and seven certifications later, she is now a Project Technical Lead as well as co-founder of Soliant’s Humanitarian Committee.
+She could not be happier with how her career has grown there: ten years and eight certifications later, she is now a Project Technical Lead as well as co-founder of Soliant’s Humanitarian Committee.
 She’s also the head of Women of FileMaker’s mentoring subcommitee.
-Makah resides in Albuquerque with her husband, their three year-old little girl, and their eight-year-old pup.
+Makah resides in Albuquerque with her husband, their two daughters (4 and almost 1), and their 9-year-old pup.

 Dawn is a technical solution architect for Soliant Consulting where she co-leads the FileMaker practice with Wim Decorte.
 Dawn is the co-author of the book "FileMaker 12 Developer Reference", and a FileMaker Trainer.
-She is also a regular speaker at the annual FileMaker Developer Conference and FileMaker webinars, and a contributor to the FileMaker Newsletter.
+She is also a regular speaker at the annual FileMaker DeveCon and FileMaker webinars, and a contributor to the FileMaker Newsletter.
 While based out of Soliant's Chicago office, Dawn resides in Fishers, Indiana.